 To submit a Turnitin Assignment in Canvas go to the assignment in Canvas where a Turnitin Assignment Dashboard will display (See Fig.1).
 From the Turnitin Assignment Dashboard, select Upload Submission to make a submission to the assignment.

 If the Upload Submission button is unavailable, you may be attempting to submit before the start date or after the due date.
-Click the Summary tab to check your assignment’s key dates and any additional settings that may be affecting your submission.
+Click on the question mark beside the title of the assignment to check your assignment’s key dates and any additional settings that may be affecting your submission.

 Note: Turnitin does not allow resubmissions to be made once the assignment due date has been reached i.e. if you have already made a submission, you will not be able to make another submission after the due date has passed.

 There are 3 options in which you can submit you assignment: